All Episodes

 I think, as I said, the top of the program, the administration is thinking, well, I've got to take a break.

-I'm sorry, be right back.
+Be right back.

-Don't quote him.
+Don't quote me.

-As I was saying at the top of the program, I mentioned that there's a Washington Post story, by the way.
+As I was saying, at the top of the program, I mentioned that there's a Washington Post story, by the way.

-This is not some cockyed uh obscure source.
+This is not some cockeyed, obscure source.

-So the Middle East peace process, this never-ending career type existence that's been going on for decades with no resolution.
+So the Middle East peace process, this never-ending career-type existence that's been going on for decades with no resolution.

 Obama is, according to the Washington Post, months away from selling Israel out and just going to the UN and getting a Security Council resolution that mandates a two-state solution and the future of Jerusalem.

-And my point at the top of the program, anybody that would do something like that has to be motivated by hate.
+And my point at the top of the program: anybody that would do something like that has to be motivated by hate.

-Make no mistake, taking this route would not be taken to protect or to enforce the rights of Israelis here.
+In this case, for Israel, an ally, make no mistake, taking this route would not be taken to protect or to enforce the rights of Israelis here.

-Obama would do this because Netanyahu will not agree with Obama, what Obama wants.
+Obama would do this because Netanyahu will not agree with Obama what Obama wants.

 And Obama now doubly insulted, not only will Netanyahu not cave, Netanyahu came and showed him up with that joint speech to Congress.

-So it's get even time.
+So it's get-even time.

 You don't show up narcissists like that.